-Many people today work two jobs - as an employee for someone and also self-employed.
-One common circumstance is to work that second job in the sharing economy - ride sharing with a company like Uber or renting a home through Airbnb.
+Many people today work both as an employee for someone else and also as a self-employed contractor or freelancer.
+One common circumstance is to work that second job in the sharing economy, ride-sharing with a company like Uber or renting a home through Airbnb.
 But having these two streams of income means two forms of payroll taxes.

 Also note that your employer pays half of the FICA tax due, while you as a self-employed individual must pay the entire amount of Social Security/Medicare on your self-employment income.

 A self-employed individual can be someone who runs a business as a sole proprietor, LLC owner, or partner in a partnership.
 You may not have a formal business structure, but you report your business taxes on Schedule C with your personal tax return.

 - You carry on a trade or business as a sole proprietor or an independent contractor.

 - You are a member of a partnership that carries on a trade or business.

 - You are otherwise in business for yourself (including a part-time business)

 That is, if you are in business to make money, you are considered self-employed.